Third buyer interested in Alcoa Sardinia smelter

-MILAN Italian wind power group Kite Gen Research has become the third group to express interest in U.S. aluminium maker Alcoa's (AA.N) Sardinian smelter, which is in the early stages of being closed.
+MILAN Italian wind power group Kite Gen Research has become the third group to express interest in U.S. aluminum maker Alcoa's (AA.N) Sardinian smelter, which is in the early stages of being closed.

 Workers at the plant have staged demonstrations that have turned the smelter into a national symbol of Italy's recession.